defano/digital-design/README.md

 #### Looking to test a brand new Papilio Pro?

-Looking a known-good example with which to verify your hardware and setup?
+Looking for a known-good example with which to verify your hardware and setup?
 Each of the example projects include a pre-built `.bit` file that's ready to be programmed onto the FPGA.

 Install the `papilio-prog` programmer ([instructions here](docs/install-instructions.md)), then program the device following [these instructions](docs/papilio-instructions.md).

 ## Getting Started

-Each of the [example projects](#example-projects) contains RTL source code; a test bench to verify the design and generate simulation waveforms; a synthesis script for translating your design into a gate-level netlist (just for fun--not used elsewhere); a Papilio Pro user constraints file (`UCF`) providing a mapping of physical pins on the FPGA to inputs/outputs in our designs; and a pre-built `.bit` file that can be immediately loaded onto the Papilio Pro without having to run Xilinx' ISE software.
+Each of the [example projects](#example-projects) contains RTL source code; a test bench to verify the design and generate simulation waveforms; a synthesis script for translating your design into a gate-level netlist (just for fun--not otherwise used); a Papilio Pro user constraints file (`UCF`) defining a mapping of physical pins on the FPGA to inputs/outputs in our designs; and a pre-built `.bit` file that can be immediately loaded onto the Papilio Pro without having to run Xilinx' ISE software.

 1. [Instructions for installing open source tools](docs/install-instructions.md)
 2. [Instructions for simulating designs and viewing waveforms](docs/simulation-instructions.md)